AndesVL Technical Report: An Efficient Mobile-side Multimodal Large Language Model: Mobile-side Application of AndesVL

 QAT effectively satisfies the accuracy requirements for deploying a single base model on edge devices.
 However, in multi-LoRA scenarios, the activation quantization encodings of the base model must jointly account for the activation ranges introduced by all LoRA adapters.
 Consequently, any update to a LoRA adapter necessitates re-quantizing both the base model and all associated LoRAs to maintain optimal performance across diverse use cases—an impractical requirement for edge deployment.

 To overcome this limitation, we co-developed the Quantization-Aware LoRA Fine-Tuning (QALFT) framework in collaboration with MediaTek.
 QALFT begins by applying PTQ to a QAT-pretrained base model and permanently freezing its quantization encodings.
 Subsequent LoRA weights are then trained on top of this fixed, quantized backbone—following a paradigm analogous to QLoRA~\cite{dettmers2023qloraefficientfinetuningquantized}.
 This design enables independent updates of scenario-specific LoRA modules without re-quantizing the base model, thereby eliminating quantization-induced performance degradation during deployment and significantly streamlining the iteration cycle for task-specific algorithms.
+Empirical evaluations demonstrate that, in this framework, the on-device performance of AndesVL degrades by only 3\% relative to its full-precision model, the marginal loss validates the efficacy of QALFT in real-world applications.

 As illustrated in Fig.~\ref{fig:QALFT_framework}, QALFT employs a layered architectural design.
 Its core principle is the complete decoupling of three essential components: the floating-point base model, training data, and the QALFT trainer.
 This decoupling ensures that the training logic remains agnostic to and isolated from vendor-specific hardware infrastructure, thereby facilitating seamless and efficient deployment on MediaTek platforms.